 Number of Years Fencing: 33

 Involved in fencing in multiple capacities, Patrick Webster is a member of the Referees’ Commission and spends many hours working on referee development.
 As the head coach of Fencing Society at Oakland University, Webster attends practice three days per week, provides private lessons and helps in any way he can.
-He treats all fencers equally and with respect, and is inclusive of all who want to fence, including two autistic members of the team and Alex Bandeline, a parafencer.
+He treats all fencers equally and with respect, and is inclusive of all who want to fence, including two autistic members of the team and Alissa Bandeline, a parafencer.
 Webster welcomed Bandeline into the club and learned the sport with her, researching and reading about parafencing to be able to properly coach her.
 At first, they used plastic desk chairs, overcoming the lack of equipment, and then Webster built Bandeline a frame to ensure she could continue fencing.
 During practice, Webster ensured Bandeline was included and was always a valued member of the team.

 “When I became disabled, I lost all that I loved.
-I couldn’t fence anymore; I lost my friends from my team who I used to fence with but never saw anymore, I lost my self-confidence, and truly came to the club that first with very little hope,” Alex Bandeline said.
+I couldn’t fence anymore; I lost my friends from my team who I used to fence with but never saw anymore, I lost my self-confidence, and truly came to the club that first with very little hope,” Alissa Bandeline said.
 “Patrick has not only opened the doors to wheelchair fencing for me, but he has given me back my passion.
 He is helping me to build my self-confidence and friendships among my new teammates.
 Coach Patrick has fostered such a supportive environment where everyone on the team can be who we are, no matter our abilities or disabilities.”

 Jerome Cordero (left)